Meadowlarke/Bibliography/Bibliography.md

 > 502: Mauss, imitation, learning.

 > 503: Listening as social.

+##### Duane, Ben and Joseph Jakubowski.
+"Harmonic Clutsers and Tonal Cadences: Bayesian Learning without Chord Identification." _Journal of New Music Research_ 47, no. 2 (2018): 143-165.

+**I feel the need to mention here that I didn't understand a word of this.**
+143: The importance and function of cadences.

+-: Research on the ease with which most people hear cadences.

+144: How theorists think about cadences.

+-: The questions that this article will explore.

+145: Literature review of related work.

+146: The corpus to be analyzed, and the classifications devised by the authors to do so.

+-: The computational model.

+150: Harmonic clusters and the interpretation thereof.

+156: Unsupervised learnign of tonality by machines.

 ##### Duane, Ben.
 "Analysis 1."
 Class taught at Washington University in Saint Louis, Fall 2020.